 Even if an insurance company has offered you a settlement, stop by our offices so we can take a look at your case and discuss your options.
 It is likely that the insurance company will owe you a lot more if you file a claim and we can help you get this done.

-Our team has the experience to handle your personal injury claim and we can walk you through the whole process as well.
-Do not handle your personal injury claim on your own.
-Contact the right car accident attorney to help you get the compensation you deserve.
+We have the experience to handle your personal injury claim and we can walk you through the whole process as well.
+We advise you do not handle your personal injury claim on your own.
+Contact the right law firm to help you get the compensation you deserve.